 Affiliated to research

-Currently, I am a resident in Haematology at the Karolinska University Hospital.
+I am a specialist in Haematology at the Karolinska University Hospital.
 I finished my PhD-studies at the Department of Oncology, Lund University, in 2016 and have worked with lymphoma research since 2010.
 In September 2017 I joined the Cancer Epidemiology group at KEP as a post-doc.

 Main supervisor to doctoral student Johanna Borg Bruchfeld with the project title "Sex-related differences in incidence and outcomes among patients with lymphoma: epidemiological and biological perspectives"

 Co-supervisor to doctoral student Joel Joelsson with the project title "Second malignancies after non-Hodgkin lymphoma diagnosis and early identification of patients with poor outcomes"

 Co-supervisor to doctoral student Linn Deleskog Spångberg with the project title "Long-term outcome and prognostic factors in follicular lymphoma and Hodgkin lymphoma - population-based studies using registers and new precision medicine biomarkers"

 Organiser of Epidemiology Courses during Block II & IV in NatiOn: National Research School in Clinical and Translational Cancer Research

 Organiser of the annual Young Researchers in Hematology Conference at Karolinska Institutet

 Mentor at the course in professional development for medical student at Karolinska institutet since 2017

 PhD, Lund University, 2016, Thesis title: Burkitt lymphoma and diffuse large B-cell lymphoma – therapeutic strategies and pathogenetic mechanisms